 This article will discover how to perform effective strength training by exercising with extra weight or load.

 You will learn:

-- How to use weights as a tool to stimulate muscle growth and strength, respecting your physiology and minimizing the risk of injury.
+- How to use weights to stimulate muscle growth and strength, respecting your physiology and minimizing the risk of injury.

 - What the best exercises with weight for you to practice wherever you want are.

-- How to choose the appropriate weights, exercises, and tools not to harm yourself.
+- Choose the appropriate weights, exercises, and tools not to harm yourself.

 - You can adapt the training to your day to day without always depending on the gym’s accessories, and above all,